ItsDrTsach/together-we-strong-c4s/style-guide.md

 3. under the title comes a concise description of the purpose of th dir.

-4. add a table of contents. it's a h2 section titled "Here You Can Find".
+4. add a legend. it's a h2 section titled "Here You Can Find".
 under it a make a bullet list of the dir's items in bold with short explanations, using relative links as such:
 ```
 * [__file name__](file-name.extension)-  <!--two spaces fot new line-->